mweimerskirch/wordpress-qtranslate-support-for-woocommerce/readme.txt

 I won't answer to requests in the support forum.

 == Changelog ==

+= 1.0.3 =
+* Fix for the "add to cart" button in the product list
+* Fix for the product links (in the cart and possibly other places)

 = 1.0.2 =
 * Fix for the product attributes displayed in the cart